MicrosoftDocs/EMDocs/EMDocs/Solutions/azure-information-protection-securing-data.md

 By using this Azure Information Protection capability, enterprises are able to compartmentalize information.
 For example: keeping sensitive information of the Human Resources (HR) department isolated within the department; and keeping the finance department’s data restricted to the finance department.
 Azure Information Protection provides *access based on identity, rather than nothing at all*.

-The diagram below has an example of an user (Bob) sending a document to Tom.
+The diagram below has an example of a user (Bob) sending a document to Tom.
 In this case Bob is from the Finance department and Tom is from the Sales department.
 Tom cannot get access to the document, if no rights were granted.

 ![No access](./media/azure-information-protection-securing-data/aip-securing-data-fig2.png)